Deep Smart Contract Intent Detection: Abstract

-In recent years, researchers in the software security field have focused on detecting vulnerabilities in smart contracts to avoid significant losses of crypto assets on the blockchain.
-Despite early successes in this domain, detecting developers' intents in smart contracts is a more pressing issue, as malicious intents have resulted in substantial financial losses.
+In recent years, research in software security has concentrated on identifying vulnerabilities in smart contracts to prevent significant losses of crypto assets on blockchains.
+Despite early successes in this area, detecting developers' intents in smart contracts has become a more pressing issue, as malicious intents have caused substantial financial losses.
 Unfortunately, existing research lacks effective methods for detecting development intents in smart contracts.

-To address this gap, we propose \textsc{SmartIntentNN} (Smart Contract Intent Neural Network), a deep learning model designed to automatically detect development intent in smart contracts. \textsc{SmartIntentNN} utilizes a pre-trained sentence encoder to generate contextual representations of smart contract code, a K-means clustering model to identify and highlight prominent intent features, and a bidirectional LSTM-based deep neural network for multi-label classification.
+To address this gap, we propose \textsc{SmartIntentNN} (Smart Contract Intent Neural Network), a deep learning model designed to automatically detect development intents in smart contracts. \textsc{SmartIntentNN} leverages a pre-trained sentence encoder to generate contextual representations of smart contracts, employs a K-means clustering model to identify and highlight prominent intent features, and utilizes a bidirectional LSTM-based deep neural network for multi-label classification.

-We trained and evaluated \textsc{SmartIntentNN} on a dataset comprising over 40,000 real-world smart contracts, employing self-comparison baselines in our experimental setup.
-The results demonstrate that \textsc{SmartIntentNN} achieves an F1-score of 0.8633 in identifying intents across 10 distinct categories, outperforming all baselines and filling the gap in smart contract detection by incorporating intent analysis.
+We trained and evaluated \textsc{SmartIntentNN} on a dataset containing over 40,000 real-world smart contracts, employing self-comparison baselines in our experimental setup.
+The results show that \textsc{SmartIntentNN} achieves an F1-score of 0.8633 in identifying intents across 10 distinct categories, outperforming all baselines and addressing the gap in smart contract detection by incorporating intent analysis.